bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 / `target`: #[
   #index[hx-trigger][target] A CSS selector that allows you to filter events to
   only those that occur directly on a given element.
-In the DOM, events "bubble" to their parent elements, so a `click` event on a button will also trigger a `click` event on a parent `div`, all the way up to the `body` element.
+In the DOM, events "bubble" to their ancestor elements, so a `click` event on a button will also trigger a `click` event on an enclosing `div`, all the way up to the `body` element.
 Sometimes you want to specify an event directly on a given element, and this attribute allows you to do that.
   ]

 / `consume`: #[
   #index[hx-trigger][consume] If this option is set to `true`, the triggering
-  event will be cancelled and not propagate to parent elements.
+  event will be cancelled and not propagate to ancestor elements.
   ]

 / `queue`: #[